tomByrer/covid19-crude-death-rate-data/README.md

 Center for Systems Science and Engineering (CSSE) at Johns Hopkins University https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data

+## Changelog

+- 0.1.1 changed 'confirmed' to 'positive', so help specify that info is for tests & not deaths
+- 0.1.0 intal release

 ## TODO

 -[ ] Clean up non-matching cencus-covid countries